fluffy/draft-jennings-game-state-over-rtp/draft-jennings-game-state-over-rtp.md

 state over RTP.

-The conceptual model is each RTP sender has a small number of objects with state that need to be synchronized ot the other side.
+The conceptual model is each RTP sender has a small number of objects with state that need to be synchronized to the other side.
 The current values are periodically sent over RTP.
 The MAY be sent when the values change but they MUST also be periodically sent so that any lost updates are send again and the state is eventually consistent.